Fabien Foret

-After taking part in the French national championships for a number of years Fabien Foret moved to the Supersport World Championship in 2000.
-The same year he won the 24 Hours of Spa-Francorchamps, and the Bol d'Or endurance races.
+After taking part in the French national championships for a number of years, Foret moved to the Supersport World Championship in 2000.
+That same year, he won the 24 Hours of Spa-Francorchamps, and the Bol d'Or endurance races.

-In 2001 he finished 8th in the Supersport World Championship with two race wins and also finished 2nd at the 24 Hours of Le Mans and the Bol d'Or endurance races.
+In 2001, Foret finished 8th in the Supersport World Championship with two race wins and also finished 2nd at the 24 Hours of Le Mans and the Bol d'Or endurance races.

-He won the Supersport World Championship in 2002 for Ten Kate Honda, taking four race.
+Foret won the Supersport World Championship in 2002 for Ten Kate Honda, taking four race.